pharo-project/pharo5-vm/README-Win32.md

 Either choice is fine, just make sure that Git is on your `PATH`.
 You can test if it is by [opening a (new) cmd shell](http://www.google.com/search?q=windows+open+cmd) and typing `git`.
 If it's on the `PATH` you'll see the help page.
 If Git is not yet on your `PATH` you need to [add it](http://www.google.com/search?q=windows+add+PATH).

 ##Advanced environment setup
-*If you only want to quickly build the VM you can skip this section.*
+*If you only want to quickly build the VM you can skip this section and continue with https://github.com/theseion/pharo-vm/blob/master/README-Win32.md#starting-the-build*

 There are a couple more things we require to build the VM: